Te Whakahaere Rawa

 Resource management involves making tough decisions about how we use our resources to support growth, protect the environment, address climate change and plan for the future.

-The Resource Management Act 1991 was criticised for being overly complex and slow-moving, failing to address New Zealand's growth and development needs, and not delivering better outcomes for our natural environment.
+The Resource Management Act 1991 has been criticised for being overly complex and slow-moving, failing to address New Zealand's growth and development needs, and not delivering better outcomes for our natural environment.
 For a long time, there has been widespread consensus that change is needed.

 Our work to date